department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/va-health-care-and-other-insurance.md

 ### What if my health insurance provider doesn’t cover all the non-service-connected care that VA bills them for?

 You won’t have to pay any unpaid balance not covered by your health insurance provider.
-But, depending on your eligibility priority group, you may have to pay a VA copayment for non-service-connected care.
-[Learn more about eligibility priority groups](https://www.va.gov/healthbenefits/resources/priority_groups.asp).
+But, depending on your eligibility priority group, you may have to pay a VA copayment for non-service-connected care. <br> [Learn more about eligibility priority groups](https://www.va.gov/healthbenefits/resources/priority_groups.asp).

 <br>